JakaCobot/JakaCobot.github.io/docs/en/guide/SRCI/SRCI_en.md

 4. If PROFINET is in normal connection, then the issue might be of the JSI.
 5. If HMI simulation is needed, please set "PG/PC Interface" (contact Siemens for detailed information).

+Debug steps when robot not move：
+1. Check overridespeed
+2. Check velocity setting of defaultDynamic and referenceDynamic
+3. Check velocity parameter of command
+4. Check if controller already in interrupted status

 ## Appendix #